etkayapar/bamRefine/README.md

 Upon installation of the package, the command `bamrefine` should be available to you.

-Don't forget to deactivate your virtual environment after you are done using this software:
+To deactivate your virtual environment after you are done using this software, type:

 ```
 deactivate